 - We are working to protect wetlands and the carbon that they store across the UK and around the world, to build resilience to future climate change and its effects.

 - In the UK we are actively seeking opportunities to expand our reserves, better connecting the habitats of fragile wetland species.
 At WWT Slimbridge, the amount of ditches used by water voles went up from just 250m to over 15 kilometres in just four years.

-- We are campaigning for a strong environment bill after Brexit and to #protectwater by upholding the EU framework directive
+- We are campaigning for a strong environment bill after Brexit.

 - We are working to create a greater diversity of habitats, as well as investigating the predicted impacts of climate change on our reserves to help us to manage them better.